tkh42/rfc-analysis/README.md

 Combine search with **LLM-based filtering** for structured analysis.

 * Define filter templates in `templates.py` using `pydantic.BaseModel`.
-* The LLM attempts to extract the specified information from the section; if the relevant data is missing, the section is excluded.
+* The LLM attempts to extract the specified information from the section; if the relevant data is missing, the section is filtered out, the other sections will be returned with the structured LLM output as additional information.

 **Example: Filtering for Availability Requirements**